 There’s certainly a “Goldilocks zone” for each person when it comes to fluid intake.

-In hypothyroidism, it’s common for folks to restrict water intake and increase sodium consumption.
-This improves fluid balance due to hyponatremia as a result of various health challenges: low hormone levels, high inflammation, poor gut health, and poor nutrient absorption.
+However, in hypothyroidism, it’s common for folks to restrict water intake and increase sodium consumption.
+This improves fluid balance caused by to hyponatremia (low sodium levels) as a result of various health challenges: low hormone levels, high inflammation, poor gut health, and poor nutrient absorption.

-Ultimately, this is a sign of severe fluid imbalance.
-Frequent night urination can be a sign of many things: diabetes, mold toxicity, high EMF exposure, and high inflammation.
+Frequent night urination can signal many things: diabetes, mold toxicity, high EMF exposure, and high inflammation.
 The root causes of fragile fluid balance need to be addressed going forward, rather than merely addressed through intense sodium/water balancing.

-Poor gut health can cause each bite of food eaten to turn into endotoxin in the gut.
+Poor gut health can cause each bite of food to stimulate endotoxin in the gut.

-Pathogens become comfortable in the gut, eating food and causing inflammation.
+Pathogens, when they become too comfortable in the gut, eat your food and cause inflammation.
 They’ll even enter the bloodstream — a place they certainly don’t belong — and trigger a strong immune response (more inflammation).

-Some folks are able to find some spotty relief by removing problematic foods from the diet (such as grains, fibers, or animal products).
-However, this does not totally address the underlying health problems and may cause imbalances over time (due to an imbalanced diet).
+Some folks are able to find some temporary, spotty relief by removing problematic foods from the diet (such as grains, fibers, or animal products).
+However, this will not totally address the underlying health problems and may even cause deeper imbalances over time.
+Imbalanced diets tend to promote imbalance in the body.

 If insomnia is truly persistent, it’s certainly possible gut health is a root-cause factor.

-Of course, the circadian rhythm is a primary controller of overall gut health.
-Therefore, attacking both the gut and sleep simultaneously through great sleep hygiene and a solid gut health regimen may present a valid approach.
+Of course, the circadian rhythm has a primary impact on overall gut health.
+Therefore, attacking both your gut and sleep simultaneously through strong sleep hygiene and a wise gut health regimen may present an uniquely effective approach.

-However, if you’re really struggling with insomnia and absolutely nothing else is helping, you might want to explore your building — and see if it’s a sick building.
+If you’re really struggling with insomnia — and absolutely nothing else is helping — I recommend exploring the possibility that you’re dealing with a sick building.

-When water damage grows significant mold — or air conditioning units go unmaintained and grow mold — this can cause insomnia all by itself.
+When water intrusion or leaks cause significant mold growth — or air conditioning units go unmaintained and grow mold — this, alone, can cause insomnia all by itself.

 Mold releases toxins called mycotoxins which directly cause inflammation.
-Its spores can also be allergenic and even become lodged in the mouth and nose and grow fungal colonies (possibly the gut, too).
+Spores can be allergenic and even become lodged in the mouth and nose and grow fungal colonies (possibly the gut, too).
 The scent of mold (technically “volatile organic compounds” or VOCs) is particularly disruptive to the sensitive body, too.

-EMF, on the other hand, doesn’t affect everyone equally — but if you’re someone who is affected by it, it can cause sleep to flatline on its own, as well.
+EMF, on the other hand, doesn’t affect everyone equally — but if you are senstivite it can cause sleep to flatline on its own, as well.
 EMF sensitivity typically co-presents with chemicals sensitivities, but not always.

 Get to know your sleeping domain — is it within high-risk distances for any of the EMF-emitting sources in this chart?

-It’s an ongoing process to understanding mold and EMF in the environment.
+It’s a never-ending process to understanding mold and EMF in the environment.

-Mold is becoming a modern epidemic as buildings are built with cheaper materials and tighter envelopes (less air exchange), and are inhabited and owned by people who are too busy, ignorant, or financially limited to properly maintain the premises.
+Mold is becoming a modern epidemic.
+Buildings are built with cheaper materials and tighter envelopes (less air exchange), and are inhabited by people who are too busy, ignorant, or financially limited to properly maintain the premises.
 Old houses are exposed to decades of potential problems, while new houses succomb to mold at the first sign of moisture intrusion — which can be common as construction mistakes are rampant.

 As tempting as it is to find a quick solution — and as sweet a relief a few decent hours of sleep might be — in the long run, the only thing worse than having insomnia now is still having chronic insomnia in the distant future.

-Instead of searching for random, fleeting fixes, it’s best to see if we can analyze our situation and remove the common major obstacles that are capable of — on their own — causing debilitating, unrelenting insomnia, the kind that can occur despite even the best of sleep hygiene habits.
+Instead of searching for random, fleeting fixes, it’s best to see if you can analyze your situation and remove any major obstacles that are capable — on their own — of causing debilitating, unrelenting insomnia, the kind that occurs despite even the best of sleep hygiene habits.

 Supporting members enjoy: